Olivier-FONTAINE/Workplace-Attendance-Forecasting/README.md

 Now, the dataset was not large enough to predict accurately the yearly seasonality and Prophet is known to work best with several seasons of historical data (3 years would be best).

-It is also possible to dive into additional model fine tuning.
+🛠 It is also possible to dive into additional model fine tuning.

-As always, the challenge will be to put the model in production and follow how it behave.
+🚀As always, the challenge will be to put the model in production and follow how it behave.
+Such models would have been very impacted by COVID or post COVID times.

+🕑 The other usual challenge is the data quality but usually Time & Attendance data have a high quality because their recording have legal and payroll impacts and they are closely monitored by HR departments.
+I can tell by experience as I have been supporting companies/organizations for 8 years as @SAP HCM consultant, expert on Time management for clients such as Nestlé, BNP Paribas Personal Finance or Volvo Finland Ab.

-Finally, this Prophet models should also be compared with others such as SARIMA, tree based models or neural network models.
+📊 Finally, this Prophet models should also be compared with others such as SARIMA, tree based models or neural network models.